DemocracyApps/cbe-client/all_notes/start.md

 NEXT:
+* Think about how to let individual components/pages set url params
-2. Create the what's new page
+* Create the what's new page
-3. create the budget doc breakdown page
+* create the budget doc breakdown page
-4. Figure out how to connect to actual dataserver.
+* Figure out how to connect to actual dataserver.
-5. Figure out how to put it on a server
+* Figure out how to put it on a server

 LATER: